For Health Professionals

 During the plenary sessions, there will be simultaneous translation.

-During the parallel workshop, there will be consecutive/simultaneous translation.
+During the breakout sessions there will be consecutive/simultaneous translation.

 **Please Note: Our Scientific Program may be subject to change without prior notice.